softnami/Softmax-Regression/README.md

 ## Documentation
 *  The documentation is available in the 'out' folder of this project.
 Open the 'index.html' file under the 'out' folder with Crhome or Firefox.
-*  To generate the documentation run 'yuidoc .' command in the main directory of this project.
+*  To generate the documentation install 'yuidocjs' globally then run 'yuidoc .' command in the main directory of this project.

+## Theory and Background:
+* Find more about how softmax regression works and the theory behined it.
+Visit [https://www.kdnuggets.com/](https://www.kdnuggets.com/2016/07/softmax-regression-related-logistic-regression.html).

+## 💡 Practice Daily Coding
+* Practice coding questions from top companies daily, visit [softnami.com/dailycoding](https://www.softnami.com/dailycoding/signup.html?ref=npm)